digopenumbra/install-moonlight-tizen/README.md

 # Install Moonlight for Samsung TV

 **This is a fork from https://github.com/Georift original work on https://github.com/Georift/install-jellyfin-tizen.
 I only updated this to be able to install Moonlight on my TV running Tizen OS 8.0.
-This verstion has issues when installing not signed apps.**
+This version has issues when installing not signed apps.**

 1. Uninstall any existing Moonlight installations